Best practices for Amazon RDS - Amazon Relational Database Service

 • Network traffic – For network traffic, talk with your system administrator to understand what expected throughput is for your domain network and internet connection.
 Investigate network traffic if throughput is consistently lower than expected.

 • Database connections – Consider constraining database connections if you see high numbers of user connections in conjunction with decreases in instance performance and response time.
 The best number of user connections for your DB instance will vary based on your instance class and the complexity of the operations being performed.
 To determine the number of database connections, associate your DB instance with a parameter group.
 In this group, set the User Connections parameter to other than 0 (unlimited).
 You can either use an existing parameter group or create a new one.
-For more information, see Working with parameter groups.
+For more information, see Parameter groups for Amazon RDS.

 • IOPS metrics – The expected values for IOPS metrics depend on disk specification and server configuration, so use your baseline to know what is typical.
 Investigate if values are consistently different than your baseline.
 For best IOPS performance, make sure your typical working set will fit into memory to minimize read and write operations.